- Academic English Studies (ESL)

 5. Where can I get more information about the large ensembles?

-The Choirs, Wind Symphony, and Orchestra will be hosting Meet-and-Greets in the Evans Music Center.
+The Choirs, Wind Symphony, Orchestra, and World Music will be hosting Meet-and-Greets in the Evans Music Center.
 These informal sessions will answer questions, allow you to meet private lesson faculty in the area, and provide food!

 6. What voice and instrumental teachers are available for private lessons?